 Seattle University is an affirmative action, equal opportunity employer.
 The University does not discriminate on the basis of race, color, religion, sex, age, handicap or national origin, in admission or access to its programs and activities, or in its employment policies or practices.
-Seattle University Bulletin of Information Editor / Jean Merlino Photography by Floyd Saiki John Sutherland Cheri Larson Mike Morgan

 The University reserves the right to change the fees, rules and calendar regulating admission and registration, instruction in, and graduation from the University and its various divisions and to change any other regulations affecting the student body.
-Changes go into effect whenever the proper authorities so determine and apply not only to prospective students but also to those at that time are matriculated in the University.
+Changes go into effect whenever the proper authorities so determine and apply not only to prospective students but also to those who at that time are matriculated in the University.
 The University also reserves the right to discontinue courses at any time.